Traffic Incident Management

 Origins of TIM Responder Training

 The TIM Responder Training was developed by responders for responders to ensure the right information is delivered in the right way.
-The training was developed through the Second Strategic Highway Research Program (SHRP2) in 2012 and promoted through the FHWA Every Day Counts Round 2 (EDC-2) Program from 2013-2014.
+The training was developed through the Second Strategic Highway Research Program (SHRP2) in 2012 and promoted through the FHWA Every Day Counts Round 2 (EDC-2) Program from 2013 to 2014.

 The image is provided by the Federal Highway Administration (FHWA) and it depicts a group of first responders outdoors.
 A sheriff's vehicle is parked immediately behind the responder group, performing an after action review.
 The responders are wearing their protective gear, including retroreflective vests and safety hats.

-At the close of the year 2022, more than 630,000 emergency responders were trained, whether through in-person or web-based training.
-The chart below shows training by responder community.
-The nation is well on its way to meeting its goal to train one million first responders.
+At the close of 2022, more than 630,000 emergency responders had been trained, whether through in-person or web-based training.
+The chart below shows training by the responder community.
+The nation is well on its way to meeting its goal to train 1.3 million first responders.
 Please help promote the National TIM Responder Training for your region.
-For more detailed state-based training performance measures, please reach out to Jim Austrich.
+For more detailed State-based training performance measures, please reach out to Jim Austrich, FWHA.

-Bar graph shows the number of responders that were trained compared to total that need to be trained, as of December 31, 2022 by discipline.
+Bar graph shows the number of responders that were trained compared with the total who need to be trained, as of December 31, 2022...

-Bar graph shows the number of responders that were trained compared to total that need to be trained, as of December 31, 2022 by discipline.
+Bar graph shows the number of responders that were trained compared with the total who need to be trained, as of December 31, 2022, by discipline.
 Responder communities are over 65% TIM trained with the exception of law enforcement and EMS, at 43% and 31%, respectively.

 Contact Us